chanzuckerberg/cellxgene/docs/REST_API.md

 ### PUT /layout/obs, (_future_) PUT /layout/var

 Generate layout for the caller-specified subset of data, as indicated by the filter.
 This operation implicitly requests a re-layout operation to be performed on the specified data.
+This operation will _commonly_ return the same results for any given caller-specified filter, but this behavior is not guaranteed.

 If re-layout is not supported by the server, must return an HTTP 501 response.
 If, in the view of the server, the request will exceed a reasonable interactive time period, must immediately return HTTP 403 error (error return _before_ attempting computation).